rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 ### Collecting traces over multiple inputs

 We run the function once per input and accumulate all observations in the same store.
-Each element of `inputs` is a tuple of arguments — a single-argument function wraps its argument in a one-tuple:
+Each element of `inputs` is a tuple of arguments.
+A single-argument function wraps its argument in a one-tuple:
 `([1, 2, 3],)`.
 The `interesting` predicate is forwarded to
 `Instrumentor` so callers can control what gets recorded without touching the collection loop.